ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

--For dust in the eye:
+For dust in the eye:
 &#x27;■ avoid rubbing: dash cold water into them
 e remove cinders &amp;c., with the round point
 of a lead pencil.
 Remove insects from the